Trevor Platt Science Foundation and partners are pleased to announce their inaugural science symposium:

 TPSF and partners are organising a scientific symposium preceded by a training course to carry forward Trevor’s legacy in ocean research and international collaboration.

-The symposium will include keynote and invited lectures, oral and poster presentations, and networking sessions.
+The TREVOR symposium will include keynote and invited lectures, oral and poster presentations, and networking sessions.

 Dates: 7-11 August 2023